 Michael and his buddies were riding a little ways from home near the river.
 Leaving their

 bikes on the side of the road, they were scaling the bank exploring the current.
-There was a rustling above them.
+A few minutes later, there was a rustling above them.
 “Hey, did you hear that?”
 Michael asked.
 His buddy Roy looked up and shouted, “They’re stealing a bike!”
 By the time they reached the top, the boys were gone – two of them, one riding on Michael’s bike.
 “Quick!
-Hop on the bar!” instructed Roy.
+Hop on the bar!” said Roy.
 The two of them along with the rest of the crew, hopped on their bikes and took off.

 As Michael and Roy neared our house, they yelled to my other brother to get my mother.
 Annie T sprung into action.
 Keys in hand, she had just gotten a call from a neighbor down the street that two kids, strangers, were riding bikes; one of them was on Michael’s new bike.
 Annie T told us to get in the car.
 Eight kids squeezed into the back seat and back benches of the station wagon.
 She peeled out of the driveway, careful not to hit the pile of bikes cheering us on from the sidelines.